 How Much Does It Cost to Polish Existing Concrete Floors?

 The easiest and cheapest way to achieve this modern look is by using existing concrete floors.
 Whatever your current flooring situation is, chances are that concrete lies beneath it.
 Most subflooring is concrete, and polishing this existing material is much cheaper than having to lay a new slab.
-On average, the cost per square foot to polish existing concrete floors is anywhere between $2 and $15, based on data from ImproveNet.
+On average, the cost per square foot to polish existing concrete floors is anywhere between $3 and $15 (CAD 4 to CAD 20), based on data from HomeGuide.

 If you don’t have an existing concrete subfloor or it’s not in workable condition, you’ll have to pour a new slab.
-According to HomeGuide, this costs between $4 and $8 per square foot on average.
+According to HomeGuide, most homeowners pay between $5.35 and $6.17 (CAD 7.04 and CAD 8.12) per square foot on average.

 Factors Influencing Cost